klu2300030571/RainGap/README.md

 ## Persona
 Ravi is a Zomato delivery partner working in a busy urban area.
 On normal days, he earns around ₹600 per day.
 During heavy rain, he stays active on the app but receives fewer orders and spends more time per delivery.
 As a result, his earnings drop to less than ₹100 or sometimes zero.
 Ravi needs a system that can understand this drop in earning potential and support him financially during such conditions.

+## Solution Overview
+RainGap is a system that gives money to delivery workers when heavy rain reduces their income.

+## Workflow
+1. Worker registers in the app
+2. Worker selects a weekly insurance plan
+3. System checks weather data regularly
+4. When heavy rain occurs, system detects it
+5. System checks if worker is active but getting fewer orders
+6. If income is reduced, claim is triggered automatically
+7. Worker receives payout